Skip to Content

 The City is undertaking the detailed design for the reconstruction of Elm Grove Avenue from Yonge Street to Parker Avenue.
 The scope of work includes removal of ditches and culverts, boulevard regrading, pavement reconstruction, new curb and gutter, new sidewalks, watermain replacement, new storm sewer system, sanitary sewer repair as required and streetlight upgrade.

-The design and field investigations commenced in summer 2023, and the works are on-going.
-The construction is tentatively planned for 2027, subject to future budget approval.
+The design and field investigations commenced in summer 2023, however the project is currently paused until a drainage study covering the broader area is completed, which is anticipated by early 2026.
+Construction is tentatively planned for 2029, subject to future budget approval.

 For more information, email Project Manager, Anita Wong or call her at 905-771-5461.